genepi/cloudgene/docs/daemon/getting-started.md

 cloudgene server --port 8085
 ```

+The default port can also be changed in the [configuration file](configuration.md#web-application).

 ## Install your first application

 Stop the webservice by pressing `CTRL-C`.
 The **hello-cloudgene** application can be installed by using the following command: